SolsticeSpectrum/CODEX-Installer/README.md

 2. **Testing and Compiling**:
    - To test your changes you can press `F9` or click the Run button.
    - To compile the installer, you can press `CTRL+F9` or press the Compile button.
+   - If you want to modify one of the styles in `src/installer/Include/Style`, you need RAD Studio.

 3. **Adding the Game Files**:
    - In the code, change the defines like Game, GameExe, NeedSize and so on.